MD-CWI/afivo-streamer/lookup_table/README.md

   end type lookup_table_t
 \endverbatim

-Besides such
+Besides the type
 <a class="el" href="structm__lookup__table_1_1lookup__table__t.html">lookup_table_t</a>
-type we need a way to find locations in the table, which can be used to speed up multiple lookups of different columns.
+we need a way to find locations in the table, which can be used to speed up multiple lookups of different columns.
 Therefore, another type
 <a class="el" href="structm__lookup__table_1_1lt__loc__t.html">lt_loc_t</a>
 is defined:
 \verbatim
-  !> Type to indicate a location in the lookup table, which can be used to speed !> up multiple lookups of different columns. type LT_loc_t
+  type LT_loc_t
      private
      integer  :: low_ix   !< The x-value lies between low_ix and low_ix+1